 Dates: Bulk, 1824-1930 1824-1963; Majority of material found within 1824 - 1930

 Overview The Henry Hale Graham Sharpless commonplace book was created during Sharpless' time at Haverford College.
 Sharpless graduated class of 1840, but the book notes many written records and excerpts during 1839 in his junior year.
 The book contains carving prints from various artists paired with excerpts hand written by Sharpless himself.

-Overview Thomas Wildes commonplace book contains a variety of texts written by, or copied by, Thomas Wildes.
-It is over 140 pages long and it was created in 1856 after Wildes had entered Haverford College.
+Overview The Thomas Wildes commonplace book contains a variety of texts written, or copied, by Thomas Wildes.
+It is over 140 pages long and it was created in 1856, after Wildes had entered Haverford College.

 Overview The commonplace book was created while Winslow was attending Haverford College.
 Winslow entered the college in 1838 in the Junior class, and transcribed many songs during his time there.
 Handwritten notes and excerpts can be found in the songbook as well.
 The book ends in 1840, presumably when Winslow graduated.
 He later went on to become a professor, physician, and surgeon in Baltimore, Maryland.